esp-rs/espflash/espflash/README.md

         --speed <SPEED>
             Baud rate at which to flash target device

+        --use-stub
+            Use RAM stub for loading

     -V, --version
             Print version information

 SUBCOMMANDS:
-    board-info            Display information about the connected board and exit without flashing help                  Print this message or the help of the given subcommand(s) partition-table       Operations for partitions tables
+    board-info            Display information about the connected board and exit without flashing
+    help                  Print this message or the help of the given subcommand(s) partition-table       Operations for partitions tables
     save-image            Save the image to disk instead of flashing to device